dapogon/cellcoal/README.md

 ## Getting started

 1. Download: get the program from the GitHub repository at <https://github.com/dapogon>.
-An easy way of doing this is to press the 'Download ZIP' button located under the "Clone or Download" drop down green button.
-Then unzip the *coaltumor-master.zip* file.
-You should see now a folder called coaltumor-master.
+Under the "Code" tab you will see a section call "release".
+Click on it download the source code in .zip (or tar.gz) format.
+Then unzip the *coaltumor-x.y.z.zip* file (for example, coaltumor-1.0.0).
+You should see now a folder called coaltumor-x.y.z.
 Move into the folder to compile and run the program.

 2. Compile: type make.
 The program should compile without much problem in Linux/MacOSX.
 The makefile is provided for the gcc compiler.